Wiros9/book/docs/dev/startup.rst

 - When settings are ready, Django will load the :xfile:`models.py` modules.
   Everything in :mod:`lino.api.dd` is usable during this step.
-  :mod:`lino.api.rt` may be imported but should not be accessed at global module level
+  :mod:`lino.api.rt` may be imported but should not be accessed at global module level.

 - When all :xfile:`models.py` modules are loaded, the Site will "start up".

 - Only now everything in :mod:`lino.api.rt` is usable.